College Football on ABC: 1970s

 In 1976, ABC added ex-Notre Dame coach Ara Parseghian as its #1 analyst.
 ABC opened the season with a Thursday night telecast (UCLA @ Arizona State).

-By 1977, Keith Jackson, Chris Schenkel, and Verne Lundquist, Jim Lampley. and Bill Flemming were ABC's primary play-by-play announcers.
+By 1977, Keith Jackson, Chris Schenkel, Verne Lundquist, Jim Lampley, and Bill Flemming were ABC's primary play-by-play announcers.
 Schenkel called the October 15 game (Texas @ Arkansas) as Jackson was calling Game 4 of the World Series later that afternoon.
 Ex-Arkansas coach and Frank Broyles was in his first year with ABC as an analyst.
 Meanwhile, Ara Parseghian and Lee Grosscup were ABC's primary analysts along with Broyles.
 In other words, Grosscup essentially alternated with Broyles and Parseghian as the #1 analyst.
 ABC had a policy which prevented Broyles from calling any Arkansas games since he was still employed by Arkansas (as the athletic director).

 ABC opened the 1978 season with a prime time game on the Saturday of Labor Day weekend (Nebraska vs. Alabama at Birmingham) and also carried a prime time game (Texas A&M @ Texas) on Friday, December 1.
 On October 7, after calling the Oklahoma-Texas game in Dallas, Keith Jackson headed to New York and called Game 4 of the American League Championship Series that night.
 On December 2, ABC showed both Division II semifinals and the Division III Championship regionally with Georgia Tech @ Georgia.
 And on December 9, ABC showed the Division 1AA semifinals regionally with the Division II final.

 ABC did not carry any prime time games in 1979.
 On October 13, ABC joined the football game (Oklahoma vs. Texas at Dallas) in progress after Game 4 of the World Series.
 Meanwhile, ESPN (which launched in September 1979) televised selected non-ABC games on tape delay.
 ABC had exclusive rights to live telecasts.